RamtinMoslemi/SPML2024/Presentations/README.md

 # Presentations
-This course had two series of presentations.
+This course had two series of presentations which corresponded to the different sections of the course.

 ## Evasion Presentations
 Held on May 14, 2024, in person.
+These papers focused on the first part of the course and covered Adversarial Attacks.

 Suggested papers: